comodal/collision/README.md

 ```
 #####[Static Zipf Distribution](src/jmh/java/com/fabahaba/collision/benchmarks/LoadStaticZipfBenchmark.java#L70)

-The same data set is used for all iterations.
+The same collection of keys is used for all iterations.

 TODO ```![loading-cache-static-zipf](benchmark/loading-cache-static-zipf.png)```

+> JMH 1.15, 32 threads, 10 warm-up & 20 measurement iterations.

 #####[Moving Zipf Distribution](src/jmh/java/com/fabahaba/collision/benchmarks/LoadMovingZipfBenchmark.java#L52)

-A new subset of data is generated every iteration from the same Zipf generator across a range of 10 billion values.
+A new collection of keys is generated every iteration from the same Zipf generator across a range of 10 billion keys.

 TODO ```![loading-cache-moving-zipf](benchmark/loading-cache-moving-zipf.png)```

-> JMH 1.15, 20 threads, 10 warm-up & 20 measurement iterations.
+> JMH 1.15, 32 threads, 10 warm-up & 20 measurement iterations.

 ###Implementation Notes & Cache Types
-* Collision caches are backed by a large two dimensional array of generic values or java.until.Map.Entry's if storing keys.
+* Collision caches are backed by a large two dimensional array of generic values or [KeyVal](src/main/java/com/fabahaba/collision/cache/KeyVal.java) wrappers if storing keys.
 Each hash bucket is fixed in length and should be kept small.
 * Hash tables are sized as a power of two.
 Hash codes for keys are masked against `hashTable.length - 1` for indexing.
 * A single large byte[] stores a counter for each possible entry.